GibbsConsulting/django-plotly-dash/docs/updating.rst

 other hand, if this endpoint is restricted so that it is only available from trusted sources such as the server itself, it does provide a mechanism for Django code running outside of the ASGI server, such as in a WSGI process or Celery worker, to push a message out to running applications.

+The ``http_poke_enabled`` flag controls the availability of the endpoint.
+If false, then it is not registered at all and all requests will receive a 404 HTTP error code.

 Deployment
 ----------